-In the following post, we shed light on what Magento 2 Page Builder is and how to import/export all the corresponding data.
-Unfortunately, you cannot transfer anything to/from the tool via default Magento 2 means.
-Thus, it is necessary to install a third-party extension.
-Below, we shed light on the most intuitive and easy to use solution, so you will discover how to import and export Page Builder-related information to and from Magento 2 most efficiently.'
+In the following article, we shed light on what Magento 2 Page Builder is and how to import/export all Page Builder data.
+Since you cannot transfer anything to/from the tool via default Magento 2 instruments, it is necessary to install a third-party extension.
+Below, we shed light on the most intuitive and easy-to-use solution aimed at recreating the missing functionality.
+Meet the Improved Import & Export extension.
+With its help, you will be able to import and export Page Builder-related information to and from Magento 2 most efficiently.

 Table of contents

 - 2 Technical Introduction To Magento Page Builder

 - 4 How to Import And Export Data to/from Magento 2 Page Builder

 - 5 Improved Import & Export Magento 2 Extension Features

 - 5.2 Advanced Mapping Features

 - 6 Final Words

 - 7 Magento 2 Page Builder Data Import & Export FAQ

 - 7.1 How to import and export Page Builder data to Magento 2 automatically?